-The PhD program at the Johns Hopkins University Department of Civil Engineering aims to inspire the leaders of tomorrow to take on the challenge of creating and sustaining the built environment that underpins our society.
-Focal research areas in the Department include structural engineering, structural mechanics, probabilistic methods, hazards management, and systems engineering.
+Our PhD program aims to inspire the leaders of tomorrow to take on the challenge of creating and sustaining the built environment that underpins our society.
+Focal research areas in the department include structural engineering, structural mechanics, probabilistic methods, hazards management, and systems engineering.

 Students graduate from the program with a sense of the responsibility that the civil engineering profession accepts for applying the principles of engineering sciences for the betterment of the built environment and society.
 Its graduates have an appreciation of professional ethics and the value of service to their profession and society through participation in technical activities, and in community, state and national organizations.